-With a growing milk pool, the introduction of new customers and the continued support of our long-term loyal farmers and customers, the future for ADFC is very exciting.
+Finally, to quote myself from last year's annual report, and it is something I truly believe, that with the continued support of our long-term loyal farmers and customers, the future for ADFC is very exciting.
 ADFC has added something to the dairy industry that was missing, a company fighting for farmers to deliver a fair return to achieve a sustainable dairy industry for the future.
 ADFC is a unique business model within the dairy industry and with farmers support ADFC will continue to thrive and make a difference for all farmers.